-- Slide the included AP Racing brake pads into the calipers.
-They should fit snugly, but you should not have to hammer them in.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
+- Slide the included AP Racing brake pads into the calipers and using a punch and hammer, tap the pad pins into the caliper from the inboard side.
+Make sure the pads sit flush with the top edge of the disc and do not hang over or sit low on the disc face.
+If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the caliper bridge bolts/tubes removed in Step 8 above along with the pad anti-rattle clip.